miield/EthernautCTF/Vault/README.md

 * The variable password needs to be match the parameter password in the function unlock
 * The variable password  was set during the contract deployment and it is a private variable.
 * The password can be got by using the web3 library
 * In the browser console of the challenge, after creating an instance of the challenge, type "await web3.eth.getStorageAt(contract.address, 1)".
-Copy the password
+Copy the password shown in the console
 * Get the contract instance address from the console, and load it At Address, do not deploy.
 * Paste the password in the unlocked function and click the function.
 * Confirm the lock is false.